raganwald/presentations/optimism.md

 ^ https://www.flickr.com/photos/aigle_dore/22080495601

 ^ First, we decide something is personal or impersonal.
-For example, way back when I was registering for RubyFringe, someone I respect very much walked up to me and introduced themself, then told me that they didn't like the [andand gem](http://andand.rubyforge.org/ "Object#andand") I wrote.
+For example, way back when I was registering for RubyFringe, someone I respect very much walked up to me and introduced themselves, then told me that they didn't like the [andand gem](http://andand.rubyforge.org/ "Object#andand") I wrote.

 ^ So how did I explain this to myself?
 If I thought there was something inherently wrong with `andand`, or even more personally, something inherently wrong with **me** as a developer that I could write something like `andand`, that's personalizing the explanation.